ogivuk/learning/tdd-django/README.md

     * `LiveServerTestCase` class
         * Automatically creates a test database (just like in a unit test run)
         * Automatically starts up a development server for the functional tests to run against.
+    * `StaticLiveServerTestCase` class
+        * Subclass of `LiveServerTestCase` class
+        * Transparently serve all the assets during execution of the tests, incl. static files.
+        * Similar to running a development web server with DEBUG = True.
     * The test runner is invoked by executing: ```$python manage.py test [folder_with_functional_tests]```
         * The folder with the functional tests needs to be a valid Python package directory (i.e., with a `___init___.py` in it).
         * The test runner will find any files whose name begins with test.